Cowboys’ Jerry Jones, 75, says he has the ‘body’ of a 40-year-old

 Jones, who was inducted into the Pro Football Hall of Fame, is headed for Canton, Ohio, for the 2018 class on Aug.
 4.

-Jones said coming to Oxnard, Calif., for training camp gets him in a football mood.
+Coming to Oxnard, Calif., for training camp gets him in a football mood, he said.

 “Seriously.
 We have options, as the Cowboys, about when, how much time we spend out here and where,” said Jones, before extolling the virtues of the cool southern California weather.
 “And you have afternoons like this one or yesterday and that answers your question right there.
 There’s just an element and mentality that comes with this nice freshness that keeps the players physically getting more reps and having a better mindset.”